ppetermann/king23/README.md

 ## REQUIREMENTS
 - PHP 5.2 (might run on earlier versions, untested)
-- APACHE + mod_rewrite (might work on other servers with own rewrite rulesets, untested)
+- APACHE + mod_rewrite (might work on other servers with own rewrite rulesets, untested) (Mistral can be used instead, but thats highly experimental!)
 - LINUX / MAC OS X (might run on windows, untested)

 ## INSTALLATION